The best Black Friday 2018 deal on Apple AirPods

 Note, too, that you can get refurbished AirPods at Best Buy for $130 -- and that deal is available now.
 But you need to be comfortable with the notion that they've probably been in somebody else's ears before yours.
 (Also, these refurbished AirPods were $120 just a few days ago -- so they could drop again.)See it (refurbed) at Best Buy

-We'll update this post if and when we spot a better deal on the AirPods.
-(If you spot one, share it in the comments!)
+I'll update this post if and when I spot a better deal on the AirPods.
+If you spot one, share it in the comments!

 Get the best deals from The Cheapskate in your inbox